MalignantCarp/obsidian-word-statistics/README.md

 - [x] Basic word counting
 - [x] Custom status bar for word counts
 - [x] Word count statistics (see below for more information)
-- [ ] Statistics view
+- [x] Statistics view
 - [x] Per-folder word goals
     - [x] Macro (i.e., folder word goal)
     - [x] Micro (i.e., individual note word goals, overridable on a per note basis)
     - [x] Progress indicators (status bar)
-- [ ] Per-folder statistics tables via command (i.e., Markdown tables that could be included in daily notes to show progress on a particular project over time.)

 ## Word Count Statistics
 ### Overview
-Word Count Statistics can track words added and words deleted over time for all files, just project files, or just specific project files (tracked on the project level).
+Word Count Statistics can track words added and words deleted over time for all files or files under monitored folders.
 It also tracks writing time (time spent writing) as configured under settings.
 Word count changes that occur outside of Obsidian will be recorded as words imported or exported.

 All times saved are saved in UTC to avoid time zone issues but will be viewed in local time.

 ### Configuration
  - Show Word Counts In File Explorer: If enabled, word counts will be displayed for the vault and each folder and file in the file explorer.
+ - Moving Target Mode: This will create a new word goal for you for your current file or folder if you do not set one.
  - Show Word Count Speed Messages: If enabled, the time taken to count words will be printed to the console (enable this if you experience slow-downs).

- - Minify Database: If enabled, the JSON file that contains file/folder/stats info will have all extraneous whitespace removed.
-If disabled, the JSON files will be easily readable (this is also useful for version control to decrease the size of diffs at a cost of additional file size).
+#### Status Bar Settings
+ - Show File Word Count: Shows the current file's word count in the status bar.
+ - Show Parent Word Count: Shows the current file's parent folder word count in the status bar.
+ - Show Vault Word Count: Shows the whole vault's word count in the status bar.

 #### Word Statistics Settings
- - Monitor: Choose if word count statistics are monitored for All (Markdown) Files just files in Monitored Folders.
+ - Monitor: Choose if word count statistics are monitored for All (Markdown) Files or just files in Monitored Folders.
 Note that previously-recorded stats will not be removed if you change options.
+To monitor a folder, right click on it in the file explorer and set recording to ON.
  - Writing Timeout: This configures the window in which you will still be considered writing
  - Paranoia Mode: This configures whether or not CSV files are output (per Paranoia Interval) every so many minutes.
 Note that this will only fire once if there are no new statistics to output.
  - Paranoia Interval: This configures the interval of which CSV files of statistics are output (every 1 - 30 minutes).
+ - Minify Database: If enabled, the JSON file that contains file/folder/stats info will have all extraneous whitespace removed.
+If disabled, the JSON files will be easily readable (this is also useful for version control to decrease the size of diffs at a cost of additional file size).

+##### Recording Modes
+ - A folder can be set to record ON, OFF, and INHERIT.
+When ON, all files within the folder will be monitored for detail stats changes, as will the contents of any ancestor folders that are set to INHERIT.
+Any files within a folder explicitly set to OFF (or inheriting the off state from a parent) will not be recorded.
+You can see some of the recording lights in ProgressView, but should always be able to see the current file's recording state from the status bar.

 ### Tracked Statistics
  - Words Added: Any time the word count goes up, it counts as words added.